yuvraaj2002/AI-Notes/Machine Learning/Tree Based Models/Decision Tree.md

 Pruning is simply a technique where we remove the extra nodes from the decision tree to decrease its predictive power leading neutralizing its low bias and high variance nature towards low bias and low variance nature.
 But in order to 2 pruning itself we have 2 different

 - Pre Pruning : Pre pruning is like the early stopping where we control the decision tree from growing by using the hyper parameters such as max_depth, min_samples, Minimum_impurity_decrease etc.
-- Post Pruning : Post pruning is relatively more complex approach for dealing with overfitting and in this approach we don't put any kind of restriction on the growth of the decision tree and instead allows the tree to first grow to its complete depth and then remove the nodes from the tree which do not provide much predictive power.\
+- Post Pruning : Post pruning is relatively more complex approach for dealing with overfitting and in this approach we don't put any kind of restriction on the growth of the decision tree and instead allows the tree to first grow to its complete depth and then remove the nodes from the tree which do not provide much predictive power.
+It would be like comparing whether class distribution is same at 2 levels, and if yes then remove the low level nodes.
+Similar thing can be done for the regression (where we will consider variance)

 By doing pre pruning we suffer from short sightedness which means we miss the scenario where in future some split could be far better than all the splits done so for minimizing the impurity or variance and drawback of post pruning is that it is computationally expensive